 - Payout ratio: 46.8 percent.

 - 1 Year growth rate: 3.62 percent.

 The German company is the biggest reinsurance company.
 With its subsidiary Ergo Group, the company is also active in the direct insurance business.
 Munich Re was on my watchlist for a very long time (for many years, to be honest).
 It always seemed too expensive, and so Allianz remained the only insurance company in my portfolio for a long time.
 But then the corona crash came, and I could finally get my first stake.
-My purchase in March 2020 resulted in 20 percent of my portfolio, consisting of Munich Re shares.
 Despite an excellent performance with double-digit price gains, the portion of Munich Re shares in my portfolio fell to 1.6 percent due to other additional purchases and share price gains.
 After my repurchase, the share is around 2.7 percent, which I can live with quite well.